-On March 19, the scientists announced that they will be collaborating with Vodafone, to find communication solutions during the length of the mission.
+On March 19, the scientists announced that they will be collaborating with telecommunications company Vodafone, to find communication solutions during the length of the mission.

 "This is a crucial first step for sustainable exploration of the solar system.
 In order for humanity to leave the cradle of Earth, we need to develop infrastructures beyond our home planet," said Robert Boehme, CEO of PTScientists.

 PTScientists has been researching on its lander, which is an independent navigation and landing module, and two rovers since the last two years.

 These rovers will be solar operated and have been developed by Audi.
 This device will be able to move around the lunar surface at 2.2 miles per hour.